nemogoc/100-days-of-code/r2-log.md

 ### R2D20 - 3/12
 06:50: Worked for about 30 minutes in the morning to implement adding new campgrounds to YC.
 Learning REST implementation.
+Intended to get back to do remaining 30, but ended up not being possible.

+### R2D21 - 3/13
+Worked through initial yelpcamp styling (end of section 26).
+Definitely feeling like the quality of TWDBC is slipping a bit.
+A lot more rushed implementations and bad edits.
+Hoping starting a more concrete topic like databases (section 27) will reground.
+Still like Bootstrap's grid system, but can't get excited about learning about it, and styling since I know it is fading.
+I think CSS Flexbox is a replacement, and I'm eager to get to that.